-4.1.5 Garages Attached Fronting Onto the Street
+4.1.4 Garages Attached Fronting Onto the Street

-Garages fronting directly on the street shall be recessed back from the main wall of the dwelling.
+Garages fronting directly on the street shall be recessed back from the main wall of the dwelling a minimum of 1.0 meter.
 These solutions may include a 2-car garage, or 3 cars parked in tandem.
-The tandem garage configuration (Figure 33) provides the convenience of a 3-car garage with the appearance of a 2-car garage, which minimizes the size and length of the driveway.
+The tandem garage configuration (Figure 9) provides the convenience of a 3-car garage with the appearance of a 2-car garage, which minimizes the size and length of the driveway.